CSEP Certified Exercise Physiologist® (CSEP-CEP)

 How do I maintain my CSEP-CEP certification?

-You must keep your CPR current annually and renew your certification each year at http://store.csep.ca/product.asp?itemid=50.
+You must certify or recertify your CPR level C certification annually and renew your certification each year at http://store.csep.ca/product.asp?itemid=50.
 As a CSEP-CEP, you must attain a minimum number of Professional Development Credits (PDCs) over a two-year period to maintain your certification status.

 Where can I get more information?